magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 *  shopping cart
 *  mini cart

-**Workaround**: Shoppers can use PayPal Express checkout using the full checkout workflow. <!--- AC-1765-->
+**Workaround**: Shoppers can use PayPal Express checkout in the full checkout workflow. <!--- AC-1765-->

 **Issue: Label not created for DHL shipments**.
 The **Length**, **Width**, and **Height** fields of the Admin Create Packages window in the checkout workflow are disabled when adding a bundle product to a package. <!--- AC-1764-->